Who Should Apply?

 - Applicants should submit transcripts showing their current courses.
 Final transcripts must then follow.

 - Applicants with education obtained outside the US or Canada must upload a course-by-course evaluation for equivalency reviewed by an evaluation agency.
-Suggested agencies include, but are not limited to:
+You may find an agency at http://www.naces.org/members.html.

 3. Current letters of recommendation.

-The email address of three recommenders will be required within the application for electronic submission and delivery.
+The email address of two recommenders will be required within the application for electronic submission and delivery.
 You should solicit recommendations from individuals who are qualified to evaluate your academic and professional achievements and who can address your potential for success in the molecular diagnostic science program.
-The online application will prompt you to submit the email addresses for your three recommenders.
+The online application will prompt you to submit the email addresses for your two recommenders.